zw963/asuswrt-merlin-v2ray/README.md

 ## troubleshooting step by step

 1. ensure you can ping your's VPS from local, and can ssh login.
-2. ensure you can visit it use telnet, e.g. `telnet your.ip your.port`
+2. ensure you can visit it use telnet from yours VPS, e.g. for port 22334, `telnet 127.0.0.1 22334`
+3. ensure you can visit it use telnet from local, e.g. `telnet {yours.ip} 22334`, if not, check if port is blocked in yours area with: https://tcp.ping.pe/{your.ip}:22334
-3. ensure your's domain name certificate not expired. (visit site if you have website, or see server xray log)
+4. ensure your's domain name certificate not expired. (visit site if you have website, or see server xray log)
-4. ensure domain name connect to your ip correct.
+5. ensure domain name connect to your ip correct.
-5. check config settings, especially, the `vless id`, `vless port`, `domain name` correct.
+6. check config settings, especially, the `vless id`, `vless port`, `domain name` correct.
-6. test with `./check_google_use_socks5.sh`, ensure it work before test transparent proxy.
+7. test with `./check_google_use_socks5.sh`, ensure it work before test transparent proxy.
-6 Create a issue
+8 Create a issue

 ## Contributing